• Fall

 Instructions:

-• Line an 8×8-inch baking pan with foil and spray with non-stick spray.
+• Line an 8×8-inch baking pan with parchment paper and spray with non-stick spray.
 Set aside.

-• In a medium-sized saucepan, combine the white chocolate, sweetened condensed milk, strawberry jello powder, and butter and cook over medium heat.
-Stir occasionally using a wooden spoon (or silicone spatula) until melted and smooth.
+• In a medium-sized saucepan, combine the white chocolate chips, sweetened condensed milk, strawberry jello powder, butter, and vanilla extract and cook over medium-low heat.
+Stir continuously using a rubber spatula until completely melted and smooth.

-• Remove the pan from the heat and mix in the vanilla extract, salt, and freeze-dried strawberries.
-Pour the fudge into your prepared baking dish and smooth out with your spoon or spatula.
+• Remove the pan from the heat and mix in the freeze-dried strawberries.
+Pour the fudge into the prepared baking dish and smooth out if needed.

 • Place the fudge into the refrigerator to chill for at least 4 hours (for best results, let it chill overnight).
 Then cut the fudge into squares (I cut mine into 36 1-inch squares).